The Minerva Stiftung is the flagship of German-Israeli Scientific Cooperation

 The Managing Directors of the Minerva Stiftung: Prof. Dr. Christian Doeller (left) and Maximilian Prugger

 Today, the Minerva Stiftung, founded in the 1960s as a subsidiary of the Max Planck Society, is the flagship of German-Israeli scientific cooperation.
-It is financed by the Federal Ministry of Education and Research, and works closely with leading universities and research facilities in Israel.
+It is financed by the Federal Ministry of Research, Technology and Space and works closely with leading universities and research facilities in Israel.

 Go to Editor View